liufengyinxue/Hidden_order_arid_Turing/README.md

 "LOC_dis.m" and "GL_dis.m": excute two kinds of disturbance.

+“SpotStat.m”: count the number of spot vegetation patches.

 "Niger_image.zip": the aerial photographs cite from Barbier et al., Journal of Ecology, 2006, 94, 537–547.

 "Figure1_classfied.zip": the natural patterns in Figure1A1-A4.